 DevicesRoku has three main type of devices:

 - The standard Roku set-top box.
-There are four models.
+There are two models.

 - Roku Ultra - The new top of the line Roku set-top box has a four-core processor, and supports Ultra HD (4K) TV plus it sports an optical digital audio port, and Ethernet port, and a USB port.
 It also supports voice search via the wireless remote, which includes a headphone jack for private listening and gaming ability.

-- The Roku Streaming Stick.
+- The Roku Streaming Stick+ and the Roku Streaming Stick.
 It plugs directly in to an HDMI port on your TV, and is hidden from view.

 - Roku TV models.
 These are full television sets with built-in Roku functionality.